simplecrawler/simplecrawler/README.md

 simplecrawler has benefited from the kind efforts of dozens of contributors, to whom we are incredibly grateful.
-We originally listed their individual contributions but it became pretty unweildy - the [full list can be found here.](https://github.com/cgiffard/node-simplecrawler/graphs/contributors)
+We originally listed their individual contributions but it became pretty unwieldy - the [full list can be found here.](https://github.com/cgiffard/node-simplecrawler/graphs/contributors)

 ## License